renpy/renpy/sphinx/source/config.rst

             ("Ren'Py", "Ren Pie"),
         ]

-    Will cause the string "Ren'Py is pronunced ren'py." to be voices as if it were "Ren Pie is pronounced ren pie."
+    Will cause the string "Ren'Py is pronounced ren'py." to be voiced as if it were "Ren Pie is pronounced ren pie."

 .. var:: config.webaudio_required_types = [ "audio/ogg", "audio/mpeg", ... ]